tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 When you write something, you're literally making your internal thoughts external.
 This externalization allows you to see your thoughts more concretely, almost from another point of view.
 As E.M.
 Forster once said, "How do I know what I think until I see what I say?"
 Let more time pass (years, even) to the point that you forget that you're the author of the written text, and the words become even more external and foreign.

-The widespread appearance of this E.M.
-Forster quotation reinforces its truth.
+The widespread appearance of E.M.
+Forster's quotation reinforces its truth.
 The more you write, the more likely you are to know what you think.
 Knowledge of what you think creates self-awareness, and it leads you to deliberate about whether you agree with what you're reading or not.
 All of this complexity likely leads toward greater consciousness.

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/think-see-what-say-cons.jpg" alt="How can I know what I think until I see what I say?" /><figcaption>Externalizing our ideas helps us see them from another perspective.
 This alternate perspective (outside ourselves) can help expand our awareness.</figcaption></figure>